• Community We value one another

 • Applications of Forces

-In order to be prepared for a successful year of AS Mathematics we expect all of our new students to download and complete the A level Mathematics bridging pack.
-If you can complete this pack and are comfortable will all of the skills involved then you will have a good foundation on which to build upon during your first year of the course.
-If you struggle with any topics in the pack then we would advise you to seek help at your first available opportunity in order to bring your skills up to the required level.
+To be prepared for a successful year of AS Mathematics we expect all our new students to download and complete the A level Mathematics bridging pack.
+If you can complete this pack and are comfortable with all the skills involved, then you will have a good foundation on which to build upon during your first year of the course.
+If you struggle with any topics in the pack, then we would advise you to seek help at your first available opportunity to bring your skills up to the required level.

 Click here to download the bridging pack.